DutchForeigner/Anet-Z2-IO-Module/README.md

 # Anet-Z2-IO-Module
-Work in progress...
+Work in progress...<br>
-Attempt to add a 2nd Z driver and extra IO for an ANET A6 3D printer.
+Attempt to add a 2nd Z driver and extra IO for an ANET A6 3D printer.<br>
 The Anet A6 is a nice, relatively cheap, 3D printer.
-It has 2x Z steppers, plugged in parrallel into 1 Z-driver.
+It has 2x Z steppers, plugged in parrallel into 1 Z-driver.<br>
 The disadvantage is that the 2 Z-steppers can be very easily misalligned.
-I got fed-up with that and wanted to add at least a 2nd independant Z-driver.
+I got fed-up with that and wanted to add at least a 2nd independant Z-driver.<br>

 This project will:
 - free up the I2C pins on the LCD plug and redirecting the encoder on the LCD board to the IO on an I2C MCP23017 IO controller.